ElMassimo/oj_serializers/README.md

 Obtains the attribute value by calling a method defined in the serializer.

-The serializer's attribute methods can access the object being serialized as `object`, or by the serializer name (without the `Serializer` suffix).

 You may call [`serializer_attributes`](https://github.com/ElMassimo/oj_serializers/blob/master/spec/support/serializers/song_serializer.rb#L13-L15) or use the `attribute` inline syntax: